Frequently Asked Questions

 The rule of thumb is that it takes approximately 2 years to process a fee to trust application depending on the amount of accompanying studies that have to be completed.

 Upon approval of the Fee to Trust land Application it will require the creation of a separate compact with the state.

 How is Shullsburg different than previous investments like XIT, Natchez, and Cancun?

 The primary difference between the Shullsburg opportunity and some of our previous projects that have failed, is, us.
 We have learned some hard lessons and do not intend to repeat them.
 Issues like due diligence, oversight, and regulation have new meaning.
 Where we have depended on outside partners and allowed them to control things in the past we now will be in charge.
 Shullsburg will be directly controlled by LDF.
 We will be using our own successful casino resort model and many of our own people to run a Shullsburg operation.
 Our own internal controls, checks and balances, auditors and our own Gaming Commission will be incorporated into managing the project.
-Even though approval of the project by the BIA and the Governor is not a sure thing, our ability to better understand and more efficiently and effectively manage this kind of business venture, is.
+Even though approval of the project by the BIA and the Governor is not a sure thing, our ability to better understand and more efficiently and effectively manage this kind of business venture has significantly improved.